-Evolving consumer needs for fast, high quality, affordable, and easily accessible food options have precipitated these changes.
+Evolving consumer needs for fast, high-quality, affordable, and easily accessible food options have precipitated these changes.

 Sorting Fresh Produce

 Sorting through produce is one of the most time-consuming processes faced by businesses that receive fresh produce.
 This is an incredibly time-consuming, labor-intensive job.
-AI helps in sorting fresh produce based on the end-use optimizes usage while maximizing resources.
+AI helps in sorting fresh produce based on the end-use and optimizes usage while maximizing resources.

 For instance, sorting produce by size.
 Whether manufacturing french fries, chips, or hash browns, machines are currently programmed to deliver consistent products regardless of the individual characteristics of each potato.
 Unfortunately, this uniform processing disregards the natural variations in the size and shape of potatoes leading to food waste.

 TOMRA, a company founded in Norway, develops sensor-based optical sorting solutions with machine learning capabilities.
 Potatoes most suitable for the end product [french fries, wedges, or crisps] are identified and separated by deploying various technologies, including cameras and near-infrared sensors.
-TOMRA claims their sorting and peeling solutions recover 5-10% of produce by reducing the amount thrown out.
+TOMRA claims their sorting and peeling solutions recover 5-10% of production by reducing the amount thrown out.

 Similarly, TOMRA also works in sorting through a fresh delivery of tomatoes, and picking out off-color ones decreases the probability of rejection by the retailer or consumer.

 Deploying AI in food technology for sorting fresh produce leads to –